 When it comes to these investors, are they grouped into one, or is it each investor taking a share?

 “Each investor is applying on their own behalf.”

 When investors want to sell their shares, how easy are they dispose of?

 “That’s the drawback at the moment.
 There is no market for these shares currently.
-In fact part of the restrictions on this offer, because of the state that BrewDog is in its development, means that the shares can’t be sold for a certain period anyway.
+BrewDog holds a trading day for those who wish to sell their shares once annually, when there is not a share offering live.
+There is no guarantee that shares will be sold so investors should expect to hold on to them long-term.
 The intention will be, in due course, to facilitate that market between shares.
 The company have talked about potentially listing on AIM in the future, but for now they are a hold [investment].”